iankohdes/iankohdes.github.io/content/posts/0005-analyse-one-anime-episodes-subtitles.md

 [Click here](https://github.com/iankohdes/examining-one-anime-episodes-subtitles/tree/main) to access the GitHub repository.
 {{</ alert >}}

-Ever thought of analysing subtitles written in one of the world’s most complicated writing system?
+Ever thought of analysing subtitles written in one of the world’s most complicated writing systems?
 I have, and that’s the basis for this post.
-Taking a look at the Japanese-language subtitles of one anime episode, I calculate some metrics and present my findings in subsequent sections.
+Using the Japanese-language subtitles of one episode of an anime series, I calculate some metrics and present my findings in subsequent sections.

 It’s also my first attempt at natural language processing (NLP), which is why I want to keep things simple.
 This means looking at Japanese characters, not words.
 (In Chinese and Japanese, a word could comprise one or more characters.)
 In future, I hope to explore subtitles at the word level, and present analyses of greater complexity and depth.